ghorwin/MasterSim/README.md

 ## Quality Assurance

-We have continuous integration scripts running (build-test of all C/C++ code) and solver regression tests.
+We have continuous integration scripts running (build-test of all C/C++ code).
 For details, see [Jenkins](https://baukli01.arch.tu-dresden.de/jenkins).

 | Test | Result|
 |-----|-----|